CMU-313/CMU-313.github.io/docs/projects/P1/2_translation.md

 - **Contain at least 50 lines of non-import statement code** before you start translating it.
 Files like [`src/api/index.js`](https://github.com/CMU-313/NodeBB/blob/main/src/api/index.js) and [`src/controllers/admin.js`](https://github.com/CMU-313/NodeBB/blob/main/src/controllers/admin.js) are not allowed
 - **Be a file that no one else in the class has picked for TypeScript Translation and created an issue for**.
 We expect you to look through existing issues, if any, to avoid such duplication (thus, there is an incentive for you to start early!)

-For Completing the Test Coverage, the file must:
+For Completing the Code Coverage, the file must:
 - **Be in the `src/` folder**
 - **Contain at least 5 lines of not covered by existing tests**
-- **Be a file that no one else in the class has picked for completing test coverage and created an issue for**.
+- **Be a file that no one else in the class has picked for completing code coverage and created an issue for**.
 We expect you to look through existing issues, if any, to avoid such duplication (thus, there is an incentive for you to start early!)

-Title the task appropriately, such as `Converting <file name> from JS to TS` or `Adding test coverage for <file name>`,  and mention the file name in the description.
+Title the task appropriately, such as `Converting <file name> from JS to TS` or `Adding code coverage for <file name>`,  and mention the file name in the description.
 To prevent ambiguities between similarly-named files, be sure to use the **full file path** (`src/../xx.js`) in the title and description.

 ??? info "Issue Guidelines"
     **Issues titles** should provide a high-level overview of what the problem is (e.g. *"Navbar button UI bugs"*, *"Unexpected registration validation errors"*).
 Sometimes, issues are used to propose new features (e.g. *"Add CSV export feature"*).